SCHALLBRÜCKEN – with starry sky projection

 Conductor

-Giedre Šlekyte - Conductor
+Giedrė Šlekytė - Conductor

 Born in Vilnius, Lithuania, Giedrė Šlekytė began her musical education at the National M. K. Čiurlionis Art-School in Vilnius.
-She went on to study conducting at the University of Music and Performing Arts in Graz, the Academy of Music and Theatre in Leipzig and the Zurich University of Arts.
+She went on to study conducting at the University of Music and Performing Arts in Graz, the Academy of Music and Theatre in Leipzig, and the Zurich University of Arts.
 She also attended masterclasses by Bernhard Haitink and Riccardo Muti.

-Operatic engagements led her to Bayerische Staatsoper, Oper Zürich, Staatsoper Berlin, Lithuanian National Opera and Ballet Theatre, and Semperoper Dresden.
-Among the most memorable new productions are Leoš Janáček’s The Cunning Little Vixen at Musiktheater an der Wien and Kát’a Kabanová at Komische Oper Berlin, Richard Strauss’s Ariadne auf Naxos at Royal Danish Opera, Antonín Dvořák’s Rusalka at Opera Ballett Vlaanderen, and Francis Poulenc’s Dialogues des Carmélites at Oper Frankfurt.
+In 2016, Šlekytė was appointed Principal Conductor of Stadttheater Klagenfurt, where she led her first production—Mozart’s The Abduction from the Seraglio.
+Operatic engagements since have included Bayerische Staatsoper, Oper Zürich, Staatsoper Berlin, Lithuanian National Opera and Semperoper Dresden.
+New productions under her direction included Janáček’s The Cunning Little Vixen at Musiktheater an der Wien, Kát’a Kabanová at Komische Oper Berlin, Strauss’s Ariadne auf Naxos at Royal Danish Opera, Dvořák’s Rusalka at Opera Ballett Vlaanderen, and Poulenc’s Dialogues des Carmélites at Oper Frankfurt.

 Johan Dalene